When you're signing up for a new broadband or TV package, the last thing on your mind is how you're going to get out of it.

 However, the time may come when you're unhappy with the service you're getting, you think you can get a better deal, or you're simply moving to an area where Virgin Media isn't available.
 Cancelling your contract can be a tricky business, especially if you're unclear about your rights.
 We look at how to switch from Virgin Media to another provider and do it with the minimum of fuss.

-If it's just broadband that you're planning on switching, then your choices are endless.
+If you're planning on just switching broadband, then your choices are endless.
 The chances are that, as a new customer, you'll be able to shave quite a bit off what you're currently paying.
 You can see which broadband providers are available where you live with our postcode checker.

 Do make sure, though, that the speeds you're getting are going to be good enough for what you need.
 With its own fibre network, Virgin Media promises speeds averaging 362Mbps with its VIVID 350 service, and you simply won't be able to match that elsewhere.